 - Assess the built environment for accessibility

-- Work with the employer to modify the job and workplace, and make use of assistive devices, if needed
+- Work with the employer to job carve and recommend workplace modification, and make use of assistive devices, if

 - On-site job coaching to help the new employee integrate into the workplace and make friends

-People can also explore other training courses listed on My SkillsFuture (those eligible for SkillsFuture Credits) and courses offered by private schools.
+Persons with disabilities may also explore other training courses listed on My SkillsFuture (those eligible for SkillsFuture Credits) and courses offered by private schools and IHLs.